torreyleonard/algotrader/README.md

 - **Algorithm library** (in progress)
 	- Create algorithms that will automatically place trades based on your criteria
 	- Backtest algorithms on past market data
+	- Paper (simulated) trade your algorithm to see how it performs in real time

 ---